 where cube is a cube with the same grid as src_cube that is to be regridded to the target_grid.
+Return type A callable with the interface

 This class describes the nearest regridding scheme which uses the scipy.interpolate.griddata to regrid unstructured data on to a grid.